speckdavid/shakey2016/Readme.md

 [![Shakey 2016 - Video](images/youtube.png?raw=true)](https://www.youtube.com/watch?v=FQuuyhuEXak)

-If you are intrested in trying out Shakey 2016 you can run and evaluate an example in section 2.
+If you are intrested in trying out Shakey 2016 you can run and evaluate an example in Section 2.
 Shakey Quickstart (with Simulation).
-If you want to build up your own scenario either with the simulation or with a real world PR2 you can find a detailed explaination in section 3.
-Create a new scenario (Simulation or Real World PR2).
-Section 4 describes how to start the Shakey 2016 in your scenario.
-Finally, section 5 is about evaluating recorded runs.
+If you want to create your own scenario either with simulation or with a real world PR2 you can find a detailed explanation in Section 3.
+Section 4 describes the execution of Shakey 2016.
+Finally, Section 5 is about evaluating recorded runs.
 <br>

 ## 1. Installing Shakey 2016 <a name="installing"></a>